apache/spark/docs/spark-standalone.md

   <td><spark.shuffle.service.db.enabled</code></td>
   <td>true</td>
   <td>
-    Enable record RegisteredExecutors information by leveldb, which can be reloaded and used again when the external shuffle service is restarted.
-Note that this only affects standalone mode, its has always on for yarn.
-We should Enable `spark.worker.cleanup.enabled` to remove the entry (It will leave an entry in the DB forever when an application is stopped while the external shuffle service is down) in the leveldb with WorkDirCleanup.
-It may be removed in the future.
+    Store External Shuffle service state on local disk so that when the external shuffle service is restarted, it will automatically reload info on current executors.
+This only affects standalone mode (yarn always has this behavior enabled).
+You should also enable <code>spark.worker.cleanup.enabled</code>, to ensure that the state eventually gets cleaned up.
+This config may be removed in the future.
   </td>
 </tr>
 <tr>